snwfdhmp/liquipedia-to-ical/README.md

 - `rocket-league` - All Rocket League matches

 > If you want to add your preset, feel free to update [the preset file](src/presets.ts)

+### Option 4: Use the MCP

+Import this server into ChatGPT or any other MCP client: `https://esports-calendar-mcp.snwfdhmp.com/`

 ## What you get